-- We announced the seventh and final set of assay results from Phase 1 of the 2017 Goldlund Drill Program.
-In total, Phase 1 of the 2017 Goldlund Drilling Program comprised 100 holes (24,300 m), of which 87 holes intersected intervals of significant gold mineralization. - We announced the commencement of Phase 2 of the 2017 Goldlund Drilling Program to identify new areas of gold mineralization and to expand the overall resource base at the Goldlund property, with data from Phases 1 and 2 to be incorporated into a new mineral resource estimate for the Goldlund Project.
+- We announced the fifth and sixth sets of assay results from Phase 1 of the 2017 Goldlund Drill Program. - We announced the commencement of Phase 2 of the 2017 Goldlund Drilling Program to identify new areas of gold mineralization and to expand the overall resource base at the Goldlund Property, with data from Phases 1 and 2 to be incorporated into a new mineral resource estimate for the Goldlund Project.